Quintarous/stranded/README.md

 DESIGN DETAILS:

 While I did my best to go through the entire codebase and comment everything with as much detail as I could.
 There are certainly things I missed or just didn't explain enough, perhaps I missed a detail that is leaving you confused as to what a given piece of code is for.
 If you have any questions don't hesitate to start a discussion on this github or email me (austinoguy51@gmail.com).
-I'm still learning and appreciate any advice or observations you may have!